Overseas Investment Office orders rich foreign investors to sell three South Island properties in Twizel

 • 246.1899ha of land at Tekapo-Twizel Highway.

-In March 2019 - as part of their settlement agreement - the investors applied to the OIO for a retrospective consent to retain ownership of other land - 19ha at 4587 and 4589 State Highway 8, Tekapo-Twizel Rd.
+In March 2019 - as part of their settlement agreement - the investors applied to the OIO for a retrospective consent to retain ownership of other land which they'd bought for $3.5 million - 19ha at 4587 and 4589 State Highway 8, Tekapo-Twizel Rd.

 "The applicant bought the land in 2015 and did not start any development – it had proposed building an observatory, wedding chapel and subdividing 60 to 80 residential lots for holiday homes.